hbc/knowledgebase/r/rshiny_server.md

 # R Shiny

-R Shiny is a package within R that allows the user to create interactive HTML pages that can handle a wide range of applications.
+R Shiny is a package for R that allows users to create interactive HTML pages that can handle a wide range of applications.
 Due to the diverse array of applications for R Shiny Apps, there is no way to cover all of these in a single page.
 However, the goal of this page is to provide a primer on how to start building R Shiny Apps.

 ## Learning Objectives